Before The War: Life In A West Ukrainian Village

 With the Hungarian occupation of Solotvyno in March 1939, Jews were persecuted and left jobless.
 In 1941, the Jewish population was 2,537, almost 40% of the total.
 The Zionists and religious political parties were especially active.

-In 1941, a few Jewish families without Hungarian citizenship were expelled to Nazi occupied Ukrainian territory and murdered there.
+In 1941, a few Jewish families without Hungarian citizenship were expelled to Nazi-occupied Ukrainian territory and murdered there.
 Other Jews were drafted into forced labour battalions and others for service on the Eastern front, where most died.

 Following the German occupation, in March 1944, 2,044 Jews from Solotvyno, and another 3,000 Jews from the surrounding area, were deported to Auschwitz and most of them never came back.
 A few dozen surviving families returned to Solotvyno after their liberation but later decided to move elsewhere.